 Step 2: Click the 'En-Masse Move' button in the 'Structures' section of the Lineardraft toolbar

 This will open the 'En-Masse move Structures' window.

 Step 3: Click the 'Browse' button and locate your .csv file from Step 1

 Once you locate it, click 'Open' and the data will be populated in the 'En-Masse move Structures' window.

 Step 4: Adjust 'Min Tolerance' and 'Max Tolerance' to match your coordinates with structures

 Coordinates that can't be matched automatically (that fall outside the tolerance range) with structures in your model appear in the 'Unused Coordinates' box.
 Adjusting the tolerance values will increase or decrease the number of matches.

 Once the distance between a set of coordinates and the location of a structure, shown below as the 'Total Delta', falls within the tolerance range, they will be matched up and appear in the top box.

 This will apply all the movements to the structures listed in the top box of the 'En-Masse move Structures' window.

-Top Tip: When moving structures en-masse, the chainage remains unchanged, so be sure to update the values accordingly.
+Top Tip: When moving structures en-masse, the chainage and any secondary chainage values will need updating accordingly.